Instabug/Instabug-React-Native/README.md

 [![Twitter](https://img.shields.io/badge/twitter-@Instabug-blue.svg)](https://twitter.com/Instabug)
 [![Analytics](https://instabug-ga.appspot.com/UA-41982088-6/github/Instabug/instabug-reactnative?pixel)](https://instabug.com)

 Instabug is an in-app feedback and bug reporting tool for mobile apps.
-With just a simple shake, your users or beta testers can [report bugs](https://instabug.com/bug-reporting) or send in-app feedback and the SDK will capture an environment snapshot of your user's device including all console logs, [server-side network requests](https://instabug.com/network-logging) and bug reproduction steps compiling all these details in one organised dashboard to help you debug and fix bugs faster.
+With just a simple shake, your users or beta testers can [report bugs](https://instabug.com/bug-reporting) or send in-app feedback and the SDK will capture an environment snapshot of your user's device including all console logs, and [server-side network requests](https://instabug.com/network-logging) compiling all these details in one organised dashboard to help you debug and fix bugs faster.

 Instabug also provides you with a [reliable crash reporter](https://instabug.com/crash-reporting) that automatically captures a detailed report of the running environment, the different threads’ states, [the steps to reproduce the crash](https://instabug.com/user-steps), and the network request logs.
 All the data is captured automatically with no need for breadcrumbs, and you can always [reply back to your users](https://instabug.com/in-app-chat) and they will receive your messages within the app.